zaber04/ip-address-manager/README.md

 ## Code Duplications

 In some cases, code duplications was used intentionally instead of using `shared library` or `git submodules` or `composer packages` or `symbolic links`.
 This is often decision choice by case.
 One example is defining `auth` as a middleware and binding to a class and registering in service provider has been done in each services.
 In this case, it saved some time.
 In Lumen, there isn't a much better approach anyway.
 Even with a library, the manual part is mandatory.
 You have to add stuff in `bootstrap/app.php` manually.

+## Cross server communication Failure

+1. One very amusing problem I faced is hitting an API endpoint of a service from POSTMAN works fine but fails when another microservice calls upon it.
+After following long trail of stack trace errors, it turns out in Lumen, you need to have a few more packages for inter communication.

+2. If a request is forwarded to another service, it's essential to capture the status code of the forwarded service and integrate properly with originating service.
+Otherwise, first service will always return 200.